IceHe/lib/snips/java/maven.md

 - dependencies are **not transitive** (as you mentioned)
 - provided scope is **only available on the compilation and test classpath**, whereas compile scope is available in all classpaths.
 - provided dependencies are **not packaged**

+### Differences

+Compile means that you need the JAR for compiling and running the app.
+For a web application, as an example, the JAR will be placed in the WEB-INF/lib directory.

+Provided means that you need the JAR for compiling, but at run time there is already a JAR provided by the environment so you don't need it packaged with your app.
+For a web app, this means that the JAR file will not be placed into the WEB-INF/lib directory.

+For a web app, if the app server already provides the JAR (or its functionality), then use "provided" otherwise use "compile".

+References

+- difference between maven compile and provided scope (Other Build Tools forum at Coderanch) : https://coderanch.com/t/502091/build-tools/difference-maven-compile-scope